Thornton, Mississippi

 Thornton, Mississippi is an unincorporated community located in Holmes County, near the Yazoo River.
 U.S. Highway 49E runs through the community, which is approximately 7 mi north of Eden and approximately 10 mi south of Tchula.

 History

 Thornton was incorporated in 1883 and named for Dr. C. C. Thornton, a local landowner.

 Thornton is located on the Canadian National Railway.

 A post office first began operation under the name Thornton in 1883.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Yazoo City, 18 mi to the south.